Please note: The information below is continually being updated and may change without notice.

 How do I get ICT help?

 ICT staff will be roaming in WG.
-Alternatively, you can find an ICT Service Desk across the bridge connecting WG level 4 with WA; the Student Centre is located on WA level 2 and Student Services reception in WB level 1.
+Alternatively, you can find an ICT Service Desk across the bridge connecting WG level 4 with WA; the student hub is located on WA level 2 and Student Services reception in WB level 1.

 Where are there power points for me to charge my phone/laptop?